jason-gerard/laser-link-scheduler/README.md

 already be written to support unidirectional contacts but logically, for now, all contacts are bidirectional.
 This would pose a problem in the future because most of the matching algorithms assume an undirected graph.

 ## ToDo
-- Speed up execution
-  - Convert arrays to numpy
-  - Simplify some of the logic to reduce looping
 - Implement time expanded graph splitting
-- Minor bug fixes
 - Create verification script to make sure all k states are properly matched
 - Create some tests to make sure there are no regressions when refactoring